 Carmel is a Catholic college for the community welcoming students of all faiths (or none).
 Our young people come from all backgrounds creating a rich, vibrant and diverse learning environment.

-The Chaplaincy provides opportunities for prayer, reflection and charity work.
-There are regular weekly services for those who want them and we take time out to reflect at important times of the year: Christmas, Easter, Ash Wednesday, Remembrance Day etc. Once a week one lesson is set aside for discussion about important social, moral and religious issues.
-This lesson is designed to encourage students to think and to develop their own views and ideas.
+The Chaplaincy provides opportunities for prayer, reflection and spiritual growth.
+There are regular weekly services for those who want them as well as occasional retreats and we take time out to reflect at important times of the year: Christmas, Easter, Ash Wednesday, Remembrance Day etc.

 “Carmel College is a very welcoming college to students and staff of all social, ethnic and religious backgrounds.”
 (Student Ambassador)